vorsanigo/ML_project/README.md

 structure: one folder _query_ and one _gallery_ containing the query and gallery images

-Through the file `main.test.py` it is possible to test the models and to submit the results, three parameters can be added to respectvely test the _pretrained_ model, the _autoencoder_ without triplet loss, the _autoencoder with triplet
+Through the file `main.test.py` it is possible to test the models and to submit the results, three parameters can be added to respectvely test the _pretrained_ model, the _autoencoder with MSE_ loss, the _autoencoder with triplet
 loss_: `-model pretrained`, `- model convAE`, `-model triplets_loss`